skaur9/GRS1_T1D/README.md

-# Genetic risk score analysis
+# Genetic risk score analysis (GRS1) for Type 1 Diabetes

 This repository has several files for generating Genetic risk Scores using Type 1 Diabetes SNPs as an example and should be used in the following order: